edzaga/sql-course/sql-course-en/lectures/week2/lecture7.rst

 .. note::

- According to the data that were entered in the **Employees** table, thereare more tan one person in the 'Informatics' department.
+ According to the data that were entered in the **Employees** table, there are more tan one person in the 'Informatics' department.

 Now we make the query without repetitions.